-Convoy is made up several services working in tandem.
+Convoy consists of several services working in tandem.
 Below is an architecture diagram and the traffic pattern.

 Components